...said in the most Jack-Nicholson-in-The-Shining-esque voice I can muster.

 The Commission further concludes that Judge Adams' treatment of certain attorneys in his courtroom, particularly the now-former Aransas County Attorney, Jim Anderson, fell far below the minimum standards of patient, courteous and dignified courtroom demeanor expected of judicial officials, and constituted a willful and/or persistent violation of Canon 3B( 4) of the Texas Code of Judicial Conduct.

+Now we are getting somewhere!
+Found in violation of judicial ethics!
 Found that he was not impartial in his duties!
 This is going to be good!
+Where is my popcorn?

 In condemnation of the conduct described above that violated Article V, § 1-a(6)A of the Texas Constitution, and Canons 3B(4), 4A(l), and 4A(2) of the Texas Code of Judicial Conduct, it is the Commission's decision to issue a PUBLIC WARNING to the Honorable William Adams, Judge of the County Court at Law in Rockport, Aransas County, Texas...